a-rey/CISCO_configs/README.md

 - `Router(config-if)#ppp authentication pap `
   - PPP must be enabled on the interface first before this command

-Define expected _neighbor_ username and password:
+Define _local_ username and password:

 - `Router(config-if)#ppp pap sent-username <username> password <password> `
   - PPP must be enabled on the interface first before this command
-  - `username` is the username expected from _neighbor device_
+  - `username` is the username sent to _neighbor device_
-  - `password` is the password expected from _neighbor device_
+  - `password` is the password sent to _neighbor device_

-Define a _local_ username and password to be sent with PAP:
+Define a _neighbor_ username and password expected from PAP:

 - `Router(config)#username <username> password <password>`
-  - `username` must match case-sensitive the username configured on the _neighbor_ device for this _local_ device
+  - `username` must match case-sensitive the username configured on the _neighbor_ device
-  - `password` must match case-sensitive the password configured on the _neighbor_ device for this _local_ device
+  - `password` must match case-sensitive the password configured on the _neighbor_ device

 ### CHAP